 As I said at the top of this piece, privacy-focused tools should all be on the same side.
 We're all working to ensure that the web is safer and a more anonymous place, free from personal data being tracked.

 Not only is Fathom Analytics a solid Google Analytics alternative, we actually have a competitive advantage over Google Analytics by dodging ad-blockers, which means our customers aren’t sending data to Google.
 This has been one of our main goals since the start: to make websites a black hole to big tech.

 Some research has said that over 30% of internet users have ad-blockers installed, that means almost one third of traffic is not tracked in Google Analytics, but could be using a custom domain in Fathom.
 Remember, Google is, first and foremost, an advertising company.
 Advertising companies are not known for their privacy, and Wikipedia has a page dedicated to Privacy concerns regarding Google.
 Comparatively, our customers pay us because they want privacy for their website visitors, delivered in a simple, beautiful way.
 Fathom could not exist without protecting the privacy of your website visitors, and we like it that way.

-Since the sole purpose of ad-blockers is to protect privacy, and Fathom Analytics already does this, blocking them doesn’t make browsing any less private.
-Our software already protects the privacy of visitors because we have zero access logs, store no personal data (IP, user agent, etc).
+Since the sole purpose of ad-blockers is to protect privacy, and Fathom Analytics already does this, blocking them doesn't make browsing any less private.
+Our software already protects the privacy of visitors because we don't profile them or sell their data.

 By dodging ad-blockers, simple website analytics like Fathom provide true and accurate numbers for top content, referrals and more—all without breaching anyone's privacy.
 It's a win-win.

 Custom domains for our tracker file are available to every customer, starting today.
 If you need help setting them up, please refer to our support documentation.

 And, if you aren’t a customer yet but want to make your site immune to ad-blockers, while maintaining your visitors' privacy (and GDPR compliance), sign up now for a free 7 day free trial of Fathom Analytics.